 How long does pinkeye last in cattle?

 Catching and treating pink eye in cattle early usually clears it up within 2 to 3 weeks.
 Severe cases can take a bit longer to heal, though.
-Getting on top of it quickly really does help in avoiding complications and preventing scarring.
+Getting on top of it quickly really does help avoid complications and prevent scarring.
 It also stops the infection from spreading to the rest of the herd.

 Does pink eye affect cattle’s weight gain?

 Yes, pinkeye can reduce weight gain because affected cattle eat less due to pain and discomfort.
-It can also make them weaker and lower milk production in lactating animals.
+It can also weaken them and reduce milk production in lactating animals.